jvlflame/Hentai-Cafe-Indexer/README.md

 # Hentai-Cafe-Indexer
 Index links from Hentai.Cafe to a .txt file.
 Best used with [gallery-dl](https://github.com/mikf/gallery-dl) to download all the links from the text file.
+Mostly used for if you want to download galleries with a specific tag, rather than just bulk torrenting fakku rips.

 ## Demo
 ![Demo](https://github.com/jvlflame/Hentai-Cafe-Indexer/blob/master/demo.gif?raw=true)